 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates its purpose and provides explicit trigger guidance.
-It lists concrete security domains as both capabilities and trigger terms, making it easy for Claude to match user requests.
-The only weakness is its very broad scope ('any language or framework', 'any security-sensitive feature') which could create overlap with more specialized skills.
+This is a strong skill description that clearly defines its security-focused domain with specific capabilities and an explicit 'Use when' clause containing natural trigger terms.
+The main weakness is its very broad scope ('any language or framework', 'any security-sensitive feature') which could create overlap with more specialized skills.
+Overall, it effectively communicates both what the skill does and when to use it.

 | Dimension | Reasoning | Score |